zcang/EnrichedBarcode/README.md

 A jupyter notebook is included in the examples folder showing various examples.

+See the branch "python3" for software in Python 3 with more recent dependencies.

 ## Acknowledgement

 This is the accompanying code for [1] which depends on the persistent (co)homology software Dionysus [2].